w-alkao/excel/projects/data_jobs_salary_dashboard/README.md

 <img src="images/Data_Validation.gif" width="425" height="400" alt="Salary Dashboard Data Validation">

+### key Insights

+Some insights identified from the dashboard include:
+- Senior Data Scientist and Machine Learning Engineer roles tend to offer the highest salaries
+- Full-time positions represents the majority of job postings
+- Indeed appears to be the leading recruitment platform in the data
+- The United States has one of the most highest concentration of job opportunities

+### Skills Demonstrated

+This project helped strengthen my skills in:

+- Data Cleaning
+- Data Analysis
+- Data Visualization
+- Dashboard Design
+- Advanced Excel Techniques
+- Business Insight Communication

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
+Utilizing data from Luke Barousse Excel course, this dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.